KyleMHanna/fs-journal/src/reflections/wk1/01-intro.md

 **What is the difference between Git and GitHub?**

+* Git is a local repository that multiple developers can utilize and work on in parrel with each other without conflicting or causing issues with each other’s work.
+A version control system like git allows developers to revert and go back to an older version of the code.

 * Github is a remote repository that is updated continuously by the user or users.
 Github allows developers to collaborate and make projects a lot easier.
 Developers can work on files and easily merge their changes in with the master branch of the project.